 It isn’t the type of incident you can wash your hands of.
 If you try, they will quickly get dirty again.
 Namibia is a stunning but barren country.
 Walvis Bay sits out on the west coast where the desert runs into the ocean.
 To the south lie the towering sand dunes and salt flats of Sossusvlei.
 To the north is arid Kaokoland, home to the beautiful red Himba women.
 The roads which separate the scattered towns and cities are long, straight, empty and tempting.
 In April 2001 – 17 months before the crash which would destroy his career – two Namibians died when Simon’s car hit them from behind at high speed.
 Eventually, after a haphazard investigation involving vanishing blood samples and conflicting witness statements, his chauffeur admitted to having been behind the wheel.

-Already the WBO super-welterweight champion, Simon walked away from the wreckage physically, mentally and legally unscathed and easily defeated the world class Hassan Cherifi just three months later.
+Already the WBO super-welterweight belt-holder, Simon walked away from the wreckage physically, mentally and legally unscathed and easily defeated the world class Hassan Cherifi just three months later.
 The following year he beat Armand Kranjc for the WBO middleweight belt.
 Simon was 27, an unbeaten two-weight titlist and he and his entourage seemingly had the run of Walvis Bay.
 He must have felt invincible.

 “Namibia is such a small country.
 Almost every second person knows me.
 I always say that even an unknown baby knows me.
 They do have big respect for me,” he said.
 “There are lots of people like soccer players and all that but there are only two heroes here.
 They don’t get the attention me and Frankie Fredericks [the Olympic medal- winning sprinter] get.
 There are a lot of soccer and netball stars but if we talk about people who have raised Namibia up internationally it is only me and Frankie.
 I am proud to say that.